Non-card payment methods in Southeast Asia

 1. Apply for a PSP license and be regulated directly, which is very rare.

 Bear in mind that the first option is expensive and extremely time-consuming.
 It can take months to put all policies in place.
 And the costs of the application process can add up to the hundreds of thousands.
 Even with all the time and money spent, the application is still not guaranteed to be approved.
-The easiest, and most cost-effective way for a marketplace to deal with PSD2 is to find a licensed PSP, such as Adyen.
+The easiest, and most cost-effective way for a platform to deal with PSD2 is to find a licensed PSP, such as Adyen.

-From a regulatory standpoint, the PSP keeps you out the money flow for the funds owed to your merchants.
+From a regulatory standpoint, the PSP keeps you out the money flow for the funds owed to your users.
 The PSP also takes care of the steps required before making payouts, known as ‘KYC checks’.
 These checks identify and verify your sellers prior to payouts.
 This takes the compliance burden off your shoulders.
 So you can continue to grow, safe in the knowledge that the PSP has every aspect of payments covered.
-Which means onboarding is quick and easy with a PSP, and merchants can split and transfer funds when needed.
+Which means onboarding is quick and easy with a PSP, and users can split and transfer funds when needed.

 Scaling is key to business growth.
 But getting more sellers onboard requires a wide variety of checks.
 There’s a complex set of ID verification tools, in dozens of different countries to tackle during the onboarding process.
-Which means KYC checks are a necessary component of all marketplaces to stay clear of anti-money laundering and keep customers protected.
+Which means KYC checks are a necessary component of all platforms to stay clear of anti-money laundering and keep customers protected.